julienrbrt/ut_bitinc_project/README.md

 #### Dependencies

 Install the required dependencies (on a Ubuntu/Debian based distribution) by running `config/install.sh`.
 You need read/write access to the folder `tx2db` is installed.
+More information in [config/README.md](config/README.md)

 ### Usage

-The efficient way to import or generate report periodically data is to use **CRON** (for instance every 4h for the importer and every wednesday for the analysis).
-This can as well be done manually using `tx2db` commands.
+An efficient way to import or generate report periodically data is to use **CRON** (for instance every 4h for the importer and every wednesday for the analysis).
+This can of course be done manually using directly the `tx2db` commands.

 An exaustive list of available commands can be found by running `tx2db --help`.
+A list of most common example will follow:

 #### Importer